Back

 View source

-Australian Clothing Consumption and Waste: A Growing Challenge
+Australian Clothing Consumption and Waste

+While reuse and secondhand sales are increasing, they are not sufficient to counteract the 229,000 tonnes of textiles sent to landfill annually.
 Ainsley Simpson, CEO of Seamless, stated that normalized overconsumption contributes to an estimated 14.5 million tonnes of carbon emissions and consumes the equivalent of 1.8 billion tonnes of water.

 Innovative Solutions: Kowtow's Biochar Initiative